Last updated on September 19th, 2023 by Jules Winnfield

 Cold brew is different from iced coffee which is brewed hot and then poured over iced.
 As the name suggests, cold brew coffee is when the coffee ground is slowly steeped in cold or room temperature water.
 The steeping process takes about 12-24 hours and most people do it at home in a jar.

-Because of this brewing method, cold brew coffee generally has a smoother, less bitter taste.
-This makes it a popular choice with one in five Americans consuming a cold brew coffee at least once a week.
+Because of this brewing method, cold brew coffee generally has a smoother, less acidic as well as less bitter taste.
+(You need heat to extract the acidic notes) This makes it a popular choice with one in five Americans consuming a cold brew coffee at least once a week.

 This Italian coffee is one of the most commonly found types across the world.
 While the composition of it slightly differs across coffee shops, the consensus is that it is ⅓ espresso, ⅓ steamed milk, and ⅓ foam.
 A skilled barista will be able to make distinct layers between the espresso, milk, and foam.